kstenerud/concise-encoding/ce-structure.md

 | `Zero`  | `Z`          | Alias to `Etc/UTC` |
 | `Local` | `L`          | "Local" time zone, meaning that the accompanying time value is to be interpreted as if in the time zone of the observer. |

-A decoder **MUST NOT** blindly pass these special areas to the application.
+A decoder **MUST NOT** blindly pass these special areas to the application because the application's time implementation may not understand them.
 Convert the time data to a host-supported format first.

 **Examples**: